 To become a Certified HEDIS® Compliance Auditor, you must pass the HEDIS Compliance Audit™ exam.
 The exam is typically offered twice a year.

-The next exam review and session is December 10–11, 2018, at NCQA Headquarters in Washington, DC.
+The next exam review and session will be in January 2020, at NCQA Headquarters in Washington, DC.

 Day 1: Certification Overview.
 Participants should already know the HEDIS Compliance Audit process.
 Day 1 is a half-day overview of the HEDIS Compliance Audit program and methodologies, and covers: